NilPointer-Software/bdfd-wiki/src/guides/awaitedCommands.md

 # $awaitedCommandError
 _Triggered when an awaited command doesn't match with provided filter._

 `$awaitedCommandError[]` is a callback, which means it's used in the command trigger (not the code).
-The command is ran when an awaited command doesn't match with provided filter.
+The command is only run when an awaited command doesn't match with provided filter.

 ## Syntax
 ```